 - Explain how can you fulfill your job responsibilities successfully

 - Do not say anything negative about your past or current manager

-“I am confident that I have all the mandatory experience and skills to prove to be a valuable asset for your company”
+“I am confident that I have all the mandatory experience and skills to prove I’m a valuable asset to your company”